quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client cancels a request or response, it indicates that the response is no longer of interest.

-When the server cancels (HTTP_REQUEST_CANCELLED) either direction of the request stream, it indicates that no application processing was performed.
+When the server cancels either direction of the request stream using HTTP_REQUEST_CANCELLED, it indicates that no application processing was performed.
 The client can treat requests cancelled by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
 Servers MUST NOT use the HTTP_REQUEST_CANCELLED status for requests which were partially or fully processed.

   Note:
   : In this context, "processed" means that some data from the stream was